RTlabCBM/FidelityFinder/README.md

 	</details>

 >[!TIP]
->The results of the last step (Offspring search) may be useful to assess whether the cutoff chosen in the analysis was appropriate, or to consider repeating the analysis with a new cutoff value.
+>The results of the last step (Offspring search) may be useful to assess whether the cutoff chosen in the analysis was appropriate, or to consider repeating the analysis with a new cutoff value to avoid taking into account offspring barcodes.

 ## Test data results